What is a Field Calibration for Total Stations?

 Therefore, on tool start up, the PLT 400 will calibrate for every 10° C of internal temperature change as it acclimates to the area it is working.
 Then, every 60 minutes of use, a calibration will occur again automatically to make any further adjustments because of temperature.

-Can I increase or decrease how often field calibrations occur automatically?
+Can I increase or decrease how often field calibrations occur automatically with the PLT 400?

 Yes - this is handled in the settings screen: